lavafroth/publicly/README.md

 The `Authfile` is the source of truth.

-Though keys can be added via the chat interface, unless they are committed using the `/commit` command, they will NOT persist on the subsequent runs or reload.
+Keys can be added via the chat interface but they won't persist over multiple runs of the server unless they are committed using the `/commit` command.

-Consider the following keys added to `Authfile`
+Consider the keys in the example `Authfile`

 ```
 ssh-ed25519 AAAA... bob@work